-Asthma afflicts more than 350 million people worldwide and is the most common chronic disease of childhood.
-The prevalence of asthma has been rising for the past three decades. vii
+Asthma is one of the commonest non-communicable diseases globally affecting 262 million people.
+The prevalence of asthma has been rising for the past three decades.

 People with asthma may experience episodes of breathlessness, cough and wheezing, as well as chronic symptoms that interfere with sleep and limit exercise.
 Yet asthma can be well controlled using existing inhaled medicines.
 Inhaled corticosteroids are key to control of asthma in people with persistent symptoms.